-- 1. Visit http://tplinkwifi.net, and log in with your TP-Link ID or the password you set for the router. - 2.
-Go to Basic > Parental Controls or Advanced > Parental Controls. - 3.
-Set up a profile for your child.
-Refer to Set Up Access Restrictions for detailed instruictions. - 4.
-Find the profile and click in the Insights column.
+1. Visit http://tplinkwifi.net, and log in with your TP-Link ID or the password you set for the router.

+- 3. Find the correct profile and click in the Insights column.

-5. Use the drop-down menu behind Today to view the websites visited and time spent online for any of the last 7 days.
-Click 3 to view a complete history.
-Click 5 to block the corresponding content for this profile.
+Note: If you have not set up a profile for your child yet, you should do that first by clicking in the steps to create a profile.
+Refer to Scenario 1: Setting Up Access Restrictions for detailed instructions. - 4.
+Use the drop-down menu to view the websites visited and time spent online for any of the last 7 days.
+Click to view a complete history.
+Tip: Click to block the corresponding content for this profile.

+Done!
 You can now check up on your child's online activities.